We have officially entered the second quarter of 2015, and some things are becoming clearer.

 Third, oil is going to be a lot cheaper than it was last year.
 How this all plays out remains to be seen since much of the U.S. production was hedged out at what are now near-break-even prices.
 As these contracts expire, we’ll get a better sense what will happen to U.S. exploration and production.

 So, what do these three revelations mean?

-Expect volatility to continue, and find out more about why in my Blue Chip Growth investing advisory service.
+Expect volatility to continue.
 Coming off of the world of central bank controlled economies and easy money has never been done before.
 Remember, when the markets collapsed in 2008, the way the major nations decided to save the system was to step in and print money.

 As regions succumbed after the initial blow, they did the same thing, and now there are dozens of nations running quantitative easing policies.
 The U.S. will actually be bucking the trend when it eventually raises rates this year.

 Again, this is uncharted territory, and the markets hate uncertainty — that spells volatility.

 That’s why it’s nice to have a solid base of blue-chip stocks that can ride through the volatility without the drama you see in many growth stocks.